Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/progressbar.md

 The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control contains an embedded [AnimatedProgressBar](xref:@ActiproUIRoot.Controls.AnimatedProgressBar) control, which can be used to show the progress of long running operations.

 > [!NOTE]
-> Check out the [AnimatedProgressBar](../../shared/windows-controls/animatedprogressbar.md) control topic for more information on it's features.
+> Check out the [AnimatedProgressBar](../../shared/windows-controls/animatedprogressbar.md) control topic for more information on its features.

 ![Screenshot](../images/breadcrumb-progressbar-normal-aero-normal-color.gif)